EmilBak14/Informatics-code.org-projects/Simple-shopping-cart.md

 # Simple shopping cart

-This project is a JavaScript app created using Code.org.
+This project is a JavaScript-based application developed using Code.org.

 This project is a basic product page with shopping cart functionality.